scipr-lab/libsnark/Transition-to-CMake.md

 Transition Notes
 ----------------

-See [the “Building section of README.md”](./README.md#buillding) for the new build  instructions.
+See the [the Building section of README.md](./README.md#building) for the new build  instructions.

 The compile flags are mostly analogous, but use different and more consistent notation (e.g.,  instead of `make OPTFLAGS=...` use ``cmake -DOPT_FLAGS=... && make`.
 Notable changes: